Are you looking for paint colors that match well with blonde wood that has lighter color?

 The contrast draws attention to the furniture, which is beneficial if you have a great piece that you want to highlight.

-To get the illusion of dark wood against light walls or light furniture against dark walls, keep your furniture configurations organized and streamlined to avoid the appearance of crowded.
+To get the illusion of dark wood against light walls or light furniture against dark walls, keep your furniture configurations organized and streamlined to avoid the appearance of being crowded.

 c) Make a Subtle Proposition